Find Affordable College Courses

 About 80% of the students majoring in English language and literature at the school are women while 20% are male.

-The in-demand associate degree programs at University of Phoenix - Arizona helped the school earn the #2 place on this year’s ranking of the most popular English language and literature schools in Arizona.
-UOPX - Arizona is a very large private for-profit school located in the city of Tempe.
+A rank of #2 on this year’s list means University of Phoenix - Arizona is a great place for English language and literature students working on their associate degree.
+UOPX - Arizona is a fairly large private for-profit school located in the large city of Tempe.

 Of the 4 students majoring in English language and literature at UOPX - Arizona, 25% are male and 75% are female.